-Like fibromyalgia, “trigger points” is a label for a poorly understood phenomenon: sore spots in muscles, which sometimes feel like hard lumps.
-They are probably little micro cramps, small lesions in muscle tissue,10 as common and unpleasant as pimples (and sometimes a lot worse).
+Like fibromyalgia, “trigger points” is another label for a poorly understood phenomenon: sore spots in muscles, which sometimes feel like hard lumps.
+They are probably little micro cramps, small lesions in muscle tissue,17 as common and unpleasant as pimples (and sometimes a lot worse).
 When people seem to have many and severe trigger points, another arbitrary diagnostic label is often applied: “myofascial pain syndrome,” which is yet another way of saying “chronic pain syndrome,” but this name implies a soft tissue origin.

 Severe MPS and mild fibromyalgia are nearly impossible to tell apart.
 Trigger points and MPS may just be the tip of the fibromyalgia iceberg, or they may be different things with similar symptoms.
 No one knows.

 One of the most interesting ideas to emerge from the fibromyalgia research mess is the possibility that the pain is caused by a subtle pinching of the spinal cord, a form of myelopathy [Wikipedia] — symptoms caused by poor spinal cord function.
 The cervical spinal cord is a neurological bottleneck through which every nerve impulse from or to the body must pass.
-Symptoms caused by troule at this level of the spinal cord are notoriously variable and can cause symptoms essentially anywhere, such as — and this is not widely appreciated — shooting pains in the backs of the legs (sciatica).12
+Symptoms caused by trouble at this level of the spinal cord are notoriously variable and can cause trouble essentially anywhere, such as — and this is not widely appreciated — shooting pains in the backs of the legs (sciatica).19

 As all over the map as they are, there’s a suspicious overlap between the symptoms of myelopathy and fibromyalgia.
 Many fibromyalgia patients are quite myelopathy-ish, but without enough classic myelopathy symptoms to attract that diagnosis.
 Could they be related?
 Could fibromyalgia be sub-category of myelopathy?

 This possibility was first exposed in a 2004 paper by Heffez et al,20 and then substantiated in a follow-up study in which they successfully treated 40 fibromyalgia patients by surgically relieving the pressure on their spinal cords.21 This research has virtually been ignored by everyone except Dr. Andrew Holman.
-His research, sadly still unreplicated, showed that minor spinal cord pinching was present in a shockingly high percentage of patients with fibromyalgia and chronic widespread pain: about seventy percent of them.13 Specifically, he reported positional cervical cord compression (PC3), which is pinching of the spinal cord that occurs only or mainly in specific positions (mostly with the head tilted back).
+His 2008 replication study showed that minor spinal cord pinching was present in a shockingly high percentage of patients with fibromyalgia and chronic widespread pain: about seventy percent of them.22 Specifically, he reported positional cervical cord compression (PC3), which is pinching of the spinal cord that occurs only or mainly in specific positions (mostly with the head tilted back).